-Could you tell us your role at Shayp?

 -NB-IoT, because it’s really Deep-Indoor.
 You don’t have to put antennas everywhere, you just have to select a good telecom provider and then they will take care of the antennas outside.
 If you are a water utility company, your main mission is to provide water, not to take care of wireless networks, base stations and bother with data loss or downtimes.
 Some water utilities make a cost analysis but they are underestimating the amount of problems that will occur.
 More often than not, we’ve observed that less than 20% of smart meters are no longer sending data.

-Another added value is that you can have a long battery life and also give more services to the customer.
-With other technology, you send a message once a day in the best case, but you can’t give a lot of insights with a message once a day or once a week.
-At Shayp at least, we are maximising value for the end user, and we’re seeing more water utilities realising that smart metering isn’t just about saving time and costs on their end.
+Another added value is that you can have long battery life and also give more services to the customer.
+With other technology, you send a message once a day in the best case.
+But you can’t give a lot of insights with a message once a day or once a week.
+At Shayp at least, we are maximising value for the end-user.
+We’re seeing more water utilities realising that smart metering isn’t just about saving time and costs on their end.